This article originally appeared in the June 2017 issue of E-Scrap News. Subscribe today for access to all print content.

 One of the trendiest terms in recycling right now is “circular economy,” and many organizations have projects or initiatives related to this field.
 At the Sustainability Consortium, we now offer the Circular Economy Toolbox, developed in partnership with the U.S. Chamber Foundation Corporate Citizenship Center and the Retail Industry Leadership Association.
 The Toolbox work has provided an opportunity to look across industries to see what is being described as circular, and it shows how loosely this term is applied.

 The high visibility of this topic, though, should provide an expanded platform for electronics reuse and recycling.
 For electronics in general, the greatest opportunities lie in the evolution of true closed loop systems – one example of this can be seen in Dell’s use of recycled e-plastics in new monitors and HP recycling used ink cartridges into new ones.

 The Internet of Things (IoT), another term growing in popularity, is increasingly popping up in industry conversations.
 Unfortunately, no one is sharing viable solutions for handling the predicted wave of devices and sensors connected to everyday objects, and at this point it’s not even clear if those devices and sensors can be isolated and collected.

-Another emerging trend in the realm of processing efficiency can be seen in robotics technology, which could become a more prominent part of the suite of tools available to e-scrap stakeholders.
+Another emerging trend in the realm of processing efficiency can be seen in robotics technology, which could become a more prominent part of the suite of tools available to recyclers.
 The potential for robots to do full product disassembly, as has been shown by Apple’s Liam machine, is part of the equation.
 Equally important, however, is the possibility of operators integrating robotics to better sort materials in existing facilities.

 In the municipal recycling space, robotics are going a step further, with emerging systems from companies such as BHS and AMP Robotics utilizing artificial intelligence to better understand material streams over time and may eventually provide data to help operators optimize their processing lines.